Horses near the Park

 Also, not quite as charming.

 Portion of 1910 map showing pink blocks with an X through them, representing brick or stone stables.
-Spring Garden Street is the wide street running left to right.
-The block between Monterey and Brandywine was almost all stables owned by the wealthy on Spring Garden and Green Streets.
-Note for later the large livery stable in upper left.
+Spring Garden Street is the wide street running left to right at bottom, Green Street horizontally at top, and 19th Street bisects the image vertically.
+The truly wealthy lived on Spring Garden and Green Streets, with Monterey and Brandywine Streets serving as their "driveways" into their stables.
+Note for later the large livery stable in at the southeast corner of Brandywine and 20th Streets.

-The stable at 1733 Spring Garden Street on the right was a carriage house, then a printing press for Pravda, and now apartments, as discussed in our article about the Hoopes Mansion here.
+The stable behind 1733 Spring Garden Street on the lower right was a carriage house, then a printing press for Pravda, and now apartments, as discussed in our article about the Hoopes Mansion here.

 Magnificent stone stables, now apartments or condos, on the south side of the 1900 block of Brandywine